deevvan/DNABert2-RNAseq-classification-model/README.md

   Script: finetune_WGS_by_virus.ipynb

-  Whole genome sequences (WGS) for Influenza A (IAV), Influenza B (IBV), Human Rhinovirus, Human Respiratory Syncytial virus (RSV) and SARS-CoV-2 from GISAID (https://gisaid.org/) & NCBI   (https://www.ncbi.nlm.nih.gov/labs/virus)
+  Whole genome sequences (WGS) for Influenza A (IAV), Human Rhinovirus, Human Respiratory Syncytial virus (RSV) and SARS-CoV-2 from GISAID (https://gisaid.org/) & NCBI   (https://www.ncbi.nlm.nih.gov/labs/virus)

-  Transformed into 250 bps long fragments with 50 bps overlapping sliding windows to mimic RNA-Seq reads and assigned labels of respective viruses the reads come from.
+  Transformed into simulated sequence reads of lengths 50, 75, 100, 150 and 250 bps long fragments with 1X coverage using NCBI simulation tool ART (https://www.niehs.nih.gov/research/resources/software/biostatistics/art)  to mimic RNA-Seq reads and assigned labels of respective viruses the reads come from.

   Number of sequences per label balanced to contain a maximum of the number of sequences corresponding to the the virus label with the least sequences.